-Jennifer Crowder’s practice is focused on FinTech, electronic and emerging payments, financial services, and regulatory compliance.
-She advises clients on the structuring of financial services, technology solutions, and payment products to comply with applicable state and federal regulations.
-She has particular experience negotiating and drafting complex technology agreements, commercial agreements, cross-marketing agreements, development and procurement arrangements, and other technology and software-related agreements.
-She also advises clients on compliance with regulations, laws, opinions, and guidance governing financial services, payments, payment technology, PCI DSS, data security, and privacy.
+Jennifer Crowder’s practice is focused on fintech, electronic and emerging payments, financial services, and regulatory compliance.
+She advises clients on the structuring of payment solutions and other financial services to comply with applicable state and federal regulations.
+She has particular experience negotiating and drafting complex transaction agreements covering digital assets/cryptocurrencies, bank partnerships, fintech solutions, and money transmission.

 Prior to joining the firm, Jennifer was a lawyer at an international law firm.
 Before that, she was in-house counsel at Sprint Nextel Corporation.